phonedotcom/API-SDK-ruby/docs/MenusApi.md

 # **get_account_menu**
 > MenuFull get_account_menu(account_id, menu_id)

-Show details of an individual menu
+Show details of an individual menu.

-This service shows the details of an individual Menu.
+Show details of an individual menu.
+See Account Menus for more info on the properties.

 ### Example
 ```ruby